 The Best Way I know How.

-There's a truth to the saying that lessons repeat until they're learned.
-Today, I faced such a lesson again.
+There's wisdom in the saying: lessons repeat until they're learned.
+Today, I faced such a lesson once again.

-Over the past few years, I've actively focused on personal growth.
-I devoured books, discovered hidden talents, met new people, explored uncharted roads solo, and the list goes on.
-All roads led to one answer:
+Over the past few years, I’ve dedicated myself to personal growth.
+I devoured books, uncovered hidden talents, met incredible people, and ventured down paths I never imagined taking.
+All of it led me to one understanding:

 I am keeping my options open.

-While my young life is filled with countless stories, the year I turned 12 marks a pivotal moment of transformation.
-Driven by sadness and a desire to be understood, I embarked on writing a book.
-I believed that by sharing the truth of my experience, I could clear my name and expose the hurt inflicted upon me.
+While my childhood is filled with countless stories, the year I turned 12 remains a turning point.
+In my sadness and longing to be understood, I began writing a book.
+I believed sharing my truth would offer clarity and justice for what I had endured.

-Today, I realize that despite the pain, my roots remained firmly grounded, nourished by love and light.
-Had I understood this then, perhaps I wouldn't have harbored hatred towards those who caused me pain.
-Instead, I would have embraced the strength that blossomed from within.
+Looking back now, I realize that despite my pain, my soul remained rooted in love and light.
+If I had understood this then, perhaps I wouldn’t have harbored resentment toward those who wronged me.
+Instead, I would have embraced the strength growing within.

 ميّتة وحيّة